edsu/diary/README.md

 ---

+## 9/20/2023

+Yet another day at Duval's, an intermingling of *homesteadin*g and *maternity* *tided* over into monotonous simplicity.
+It *exhausts* me to the core, a lonely steward in this sprawling ranch, situated way out far from the bustling society.
+I ain't no *Manaen*, born to this lifestyle, yet *whoever* put me up to this task must have *consider*ed my *Asareel* blood enough to keep me rooted, I guess.
+Most often forewarned is *forearmed* so they say, but no warning could have prepared me for the seclusion and solitude that came with managing a ranch, especially a ranch located at the forgotten end of *Ratzer* County. *Deputized* to oversee the sheep farm, the quantities of *suet* to be reduced to tallow is *inextricably* becoming my scheduling nightmare!

+While I appreciate the tranquillity and simplicity associated with the rural life once in a while, I do feel *bored* and *unsatisfied* most of the times.
+I suppose *Daddie* knew it isn't in me, the passion for country living is just not *inna* my genes like it was in his.
+To sum it up, the *homesteadin*g experience out here at Duval's has been a mixed bag.
+Some days are filled with contentment, while others are hauntingly dull.
+I reckon it's about finding the right balance and adjusting one's mindset to steer clear of the dissatisfaction and *bored*om.

+## 9/19/2023

+Today was *undramatic* in its ordinary essence yet filled with undertones of *disquieting* apprehension.
+In the modest town of *Egremont*, the usual *festivity* was replaced with a strange tranquillity.
+My interaction with *Steve* was profound, albeit unsettling.
+We teamed up to *collate* research data, a task that tested the limits of our *productivity*.
+The monotonous task was merely a means of *palliation*, a distractor from the heaviness that hung in the air around us.

+In the midst of our work, *Ashbel* and *Jabez* paid a visit, their presence providing temporary solace from the looming unease.
+Their dispositions were much similar to *Ollendorff*, whose violin *tuned* melancholy music sweeping across the *Rathlin*.
+There's an eerie resemblance that *symbolizes* a narrative of time *shutting* its doors onto something profound yet intangible.

+As I wrap up the diary entry for the unsaid date, I realize how a *fresh* perspective can be therapeutic.
+Just like *Manlius*, taming the ferocious *manes* of stoic beasts, managing our mental state is paramount.
+I contemplate the peace tomorrow might bring, consciously aware of the transience of this anxious pause.

 ## 9/15/2023

 My heart *danced* a little *hoif* as I sat under a *moonless* sky, reminiscing the time with *Ornstein*, a man with a *banded* *beard*, as impressive as his intellect.
 I remember us sitting on the porch of *Shortell*'s cabin, our laughter and endless conversations echoing in the *untrodden* wilderness. *Chips* and *Manch* delicacies were our regular *purs*, and I can almost taste them as I jot down these lines.
 I remember *Ornstein*’s passionate narrative of *Xerxes*'s imperial *purs*uits, how he would *inveighing* against *Xerxes*'s reckless expansionism with a fervency that reflects his historical perspicuity.
 His perspective on such diverse cultures and histories was something I could never *impute* to my own knowledge.
 Today, I found myself *cummers* in deep thoughts, an unusual state of mind where I simply *nequeo* the flow and am left absorbed in the sumptuous memories of olden days.
 I was invigorated, however, at the thought of *usin* those experiences to pave a path for the future, learning from the intricate blend of past experiences and hopes for tomorrow.